mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

-Retrieves a specified subscription for a valid identifier.
+Retrieves the details of a specified subscription for a valid identifier.
 Supply the unique `subscriptionId`, and this endpoint will respond to the corresponding subscription details for the current user.

 # Attributes